matthi01/react-redux-counter/README.md

  - Run "npm install" in the project folder
  - Run "npm start" to view the project

+ Different actions for changing the counter, to remove any stored values click the item to remove in the list.

 Playing around and learning about the implementation of redux into react
  - getting familiar with the flow of redux compared to local react state
  - setting up store